Kllush/BentoGrid/README.md

 - Transfer files from Ai to Figma
 - Fix a typography issue, XM and M are basically the same.
 - Work out the `@media` logic

+## Day 5

+It was a half day, I was tinkering with `@media` and realized that instead of using pixels for the dimensions I should use a combination of rems and aspect ratio.
+I changed some dimensions which broke the website, therefor Im not pushing today's changes, I feel confident that I can finish soon.

+### <ins>Done:</ins>
+- Tinkered with `@media`

+### <ins>To Do:</ins>
+- Do the tablet version (just scale it down)
+- Expand singular elements of mobile version
+- Transfer files from Ai to Figma
+- Fix a typography issue, XM and M are basically the same.
+- Work out the `@media` logic